Create a Great Resume

 Being well-rounded and participating in a lot of different types of experiences looks good on a resume.
 Maybe you are interested in dance?
 Volunteer to be a part of the dance committee or to be an instructor or a manager.
 Maybe you just want to participate in a group?
 Join the English Academic Society or the Social board or whatever it is that interests you.
 Having more leadership experiences and activity participation will give you a lot of material for your resume and will help you stand out to future employers.

-Relevant Class Experience
+Relevant Class and Job Experience

 2. Relevant Experience